Regional & National Entry Fees – Entry fees are available within the On-line registration system.

 *DANCE SHOWCASE USA and the hosting facility are not responsible for personal injury or property loss to either contestants or spectators.

 *NO CAMERAS, PHONES OR ANY ELECTRONIC DEVICE OF ANY TYPE ARE ALLOWED TO VIDEO OR TAKE STILL PHOTOGRAPHY DURING ANY COMPETITION PERFORMANCE TIME.
 VIDEO AND STILL PHOTOGRAPHY IS ONLY ALLOWED DURING AWARD PRESENTATIONS.
 We no longer allow video taping or still photography for a number of reasons.
 In the past, it was always to protect the choreography of studio directors, which still applies.
 However, in today’s world of the internet, it is probably more important to protect our children.
 Since we do not necessarily know who is from which studio, some one could video or take pictures of children for other purposes than just personal family use.
-We would hate for someone to put a video on YouTube, Facebook, Twitter, or Instagram, etc. and represent those children in a demeaning manner.
+We would hate for someone to put a video on YouTube, Facebook, Twitter, Instagram, TikTok, or other social media sites and represent those children in a demeaning manner.
 This has been a request of teachers and parents.
 Directors and teachers please explain this to your parents and tell your parents that they are responsible for telling their guests.
 If anyone is seen holding a camera in the air or any accidental flash occurs, the routine could have an automatic 5 point deduction applied to the total score.

-*A National entrant must have competed in a DANCE SHOWCASE USA Regional competition during the 2020 competition season to qualify for Nationals.
+*A National entrant must have competed in a DANCE SHOWCASE USA Regional competition during the 2023 competition season to qualify for Nationals.
 All regional entries are eligible to compete at the National Finals.
 An increase, reduction, or substitution from an original qualifying entry at Regionals is acceptable.
 Regional entries cannot move down in Performance Level for Nationals.
-Entries must remain in the same dance category which they qualified at Regionals. *NEW* However, if an entry performed as a Production at a Regional competition with 18 or more dancers decides to perform at Nationals but has less than the 18 dancers to qualify as a Line, then Dance Showcase USA will allow that dance to be performed in its applicable category as a Large Group at Nationals.
+Entries must remain in the same dance category which they qualified at Regionals.
+However, if an entry performed as a Production at a Regional competition with 18 or more dancers decides to perform at Nationals but has less than the 18 dancers to qualify as a Line, then Dance Showcase USA will allow that dance to be performed in the Open category as a Large Group at Nationals.